wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/sharing-and-reusing/use-a-database-connection-in-your-component.md

           | DatabaseName            | CHOREO_<CONNECTION_NAME\>DATABASENAME                          |

-          If you'd like to use custom environment variable names instead of the Choreo-defined ones, add the dependency as a service reference under `dependencies` in the same file.
+          If you'd like to use custom environment variable names instead of the {{ product_name }}-defined ones, add the dependency as a service reference under `dependencies` in the same file.
 For more details, refer to the instructions under the `component.yaml file (v1.0)` tab.

           The following table provides details on the configuration keys associated with the connection: